 - RT-PCR: regarded as the gold-standard in testing and used by NHS Test and Trace, RT-PCR tests are highly accurate.
 However, they are more expensive and can have a longer turnaround time for results because they must be analysed in a lab.
 They are performed using a nasal and throat swab and, inmost cases, require a medical professional to administer

 - Lateral flow device (LFD) antigen: using the same technology as pregnancy tests, these swab or saliva tests are quicker than RT-PCR tests.
 Used in the government’s free testing schemes (including for workplace and home testing), LFD tests have a margin of error for negative results but tend to have more accurate positive results.
-A positive LFD test result should be supported by a confirmatory RT-PCR test in England, though this may differ in the devolved administrations
+People who test positive on an LFD test are no longer required to take a confirmatory RT-PCR test

 - RT-LAMP: a test using a swab or saliva sample.
 Quicker and cheaper than RT-PCR, with results that can be read by eye.